Last updated: October 11th, 2021

 While Logitech doesn’t make an adapter to use this shifter as a standalone device on your PC, you can find them for sale from several third-party manufacturers.
 If you’re unsure what H-pattern means, you can read my in-depth shifter guide, which explains it clearly.

-The Driving Force shifter body is built from injection moulded plastic throughout with a steel shifter arm and faux leather trim.
+The Driving Force shifter body is built from injection molded plastic throughout with a steel shifter arm and faux leather trim.
 The shifter’s overall finish is quite nice, and it’s precisely what you would expect from a mass-market manufacturer like Logitech.
 Furthermore, this shifter includes a desk clamp built into the unit’s underside and M6 mounting points, so desk mounting is easy, but rig mounting may require additional mounting solutions.

 Released in late 2020, the G923 is the next evolution of the G29/G920 and is essentially the same wheel with a few minor upgrades.
 There are really only very minor differences between them, which include a new centre logo, black shifters instead of silver, and all-black buttons.
 Interestingly Logitech made a really big deal about the launch of this equipment using Fernando Alonso in the advertising.
 But really that was the most exciting thing about the refreshed wheel and its launch.